 - Filled with antioxidants

-- Great for clear and healthy skin (1)
+- Great for promotion of healthy skin (1)

-As you can see there are so many benefits from elderberries, especially around cold and flu season.
+As you can see there are so many benefits from elderberries.
 Just giving your immune system that extra boost can make all the difference.

 Now let's get into the recipe!